-Peak moving season typically runs from about April to October, so if you can get your move to fall right after that, you’re looking at a lower cost.
-That means the moving companies will be less busy and might be willing to cut you a deal because you’re giving them your business when they need it.
+Peak moving season typically runs from about April to September, so if you can get your move to fall right after that, you’re looking at a lower cost.
+Moving companies will be less busy and might be willing to cut you a deal because you’re giving them your business when they need it the most.

 The changing of the season is always a great time to declutter.
 That being said, if you plan to move during the fall, take the time to go through your belongings and do your standard decluttering while you pack.
 Now’s the perfect time to donate the spring and summer clothes you didn’t pull out of the closet last season!